schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 file into a `Trace` struct, I would much prefer to be able to read individual packets, process them, and write them back out to disk.

-This is not directly supported by most protobuffer libarries.
+This is not directly supported by most protobuffer libraries.

 ## Protobuffer wire format